Cartucho/dvrk_calib_hand_eye/README.md

 - You have a monocular (or stereo) `camera at a fixed position`.
 If you are using the ECM, you can lock the ECM's joints to a fixed state;

-## Step 0
+## Step 0 - Setting up

-Clone and build this repo as a catkin package.
+1. Clone and build this repo as a catkin package.
 Do not forget to add `--recurse-submodules` as shown below (this flag is used to clone the [cylmarker](https://github.com/Cartucho/cylmarker) submodule):

 ```
 cd ~/catkin_ws/src